Vandana-bit-cmd/-Loan-default-risk/README.md

 E. Correlation Analysis: Analyzed correlations between features and the target variable for different scenarios.
 Identified top indicators of loan default based on correlation coefficients.
 Graph Used: Heatmaps to visualize the strongest correlations.

-Machine Learning (ML) Models
+2.Machine Learning (ML) Models

 To predict loan defaults, the following machine learning models were trained and evaluated:

 A. Logistic Regression: A baseline linear model was used for binary classification.
 Achieved 91.5% accuracy on the test data.
 B. Random Forest Classifier: An ensemble model providing robust predictions.
 Achieved 91.4% accuracy, with feature importance analysis to highlight key predictors.
 C. Evaluation Metrics: Accuracy was calculated for both models.
 Confusion matrices were generated to evaluate prediction performance.
 D. Feature Importance: Visualized the importance of features in predicting loan defaults using bar charts.

 Results and Insights Identified patterns in customer behaviour and loan attributes influencing defaults.
 Determined the most significant variables, such as income level, loan amount, and credit history.
 Built robust predictive models with over 91% accuracy to assist in decision-making.